Tattershall

 Tattershall is a village and civil parish in the East Lindsey district of Lincolnshire, England.
-It is situated on the A153 Horncastle to Sleaford road, 1 mi east from the point where that road crosses the River Witham.
-At its eastern end, Tattershall adjoins the village of Coningsby, with the two being separated by the River Bain and is 1 mi south-east from the hamlet Tattershall Thorpe.
+It is situated on the A153 Horncastle to Sleaford road, 1 mi east from the point where that road crosses the River Witham at Tattershall Bridge.
+At its eastern end, Tattershall adjoins the town of Coningsby, with the two being separated by the River Bain and is 1 mi south-east from the hamlet Tattershall Thorpe.

 Tattershall has a history dating back to Roman times.
 Robert Eudo, in 1201, by means of a present of a well-trained goshawk, obtained from Richard II of England a grant to hold a weekly market here; and his son Robert obtained from Henry III of England a licence to build a castle here, together with a grant of free-warren in all his Demesne lands.
 Tattershall was a settlement listed in the Domesday Book of 1086, in the hundred of Horncastle and the county of Lincolnshire.

 The 2011 census recorded a Tattershall civil parish population as 2,834, with the combined Tattershall and Coningsby area having a population of 6,698.

 Community

 Local public houses are the Black Horse on the High Street and the Fortescue Arms in the Market Place.
 The Fortescue Arms dates from the 15th century and is a Grade II listed building.
 Barnes Wallis Academy (built 1954) is a secondary modern school on Butts Lane for pupils aged from 11 to 16.
 The school also serves Coningsby and Woodhall Spa.

 The remaining wreckage of the Boeing 747-121 jet that was destroyed by a bomb, on 21 December 1988, over Lockerbie in Scotland is stored at a scrapyard near Tattershall.
 The remains include the aircraft's nose and flight deck.

-Tattershall Carrs forms the last remaining remnants of ancient wet woodland, dominated by alder that once ringed the margins of The Fens.
-Bomb shelters on a former RAF site at Woodhall Spa have been converted into bat roosts.
+Tattershall Carrs is a remnant of ancient alder woodland, with bat roosts made of converted bomb shelters.